Clinical Psychology Unit GENIUS Kurnia (CPU-GK)

-The Clinical Psychology Placement Unit (CPPU) has been offering a wide range of psychological and counseling services by a clinical psychologist and clinical psychology trainees since 2018.
+The Clinical Psychology Unit GENIUS Kurnia (CPU-GK) has been offering a wide range of psychological and counseling services by a clinical psychologist and clinical psychology trainees since 2018.
 The unit receives referrals from teachers, parents, and self-referrals.
 Currently, the unit also offers psychological and counseling services to the public.

-The Clinical Psychology Placement Unit offers psychological evaluation and intervention services for children, adults, families, and group therapy (Parent Support Group).
+The Clinical Psychology Unit GENIUS Kurnia (CPU-GK) offers psychological evaluation and intervention services for children, adults, families, and group therapy (Parent Support Group).
 Apart from all the services offered, the team works alongside multidisciplinary teams including school teachers, occupational therapists, speech therapists, and other allied health professionals.

 All clinical cases and case discussions are handled by clinical psychology trainees who are supervised by a registered clinical psychologist supervisor.